ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 # Block Storage capacity and performance
 {: #capacity-performance}

-Choosing the optimal Block Storage volume size and performance level for your workloads is important.
-When you provision {{site.data.keyword.block_storage_is_short}}, you can specify the size of your volume and the performance level that you require.
+Choose the optimal {{site.data.keyword.block_storage_is_short}} volume capacity and performance for your workload.
+Customize capacity, IOPS, and throughput with the `sdp` profile, or select from predefined IOPS tiers and custom profiles.
 {: shortdesc}

 ## Capacity